elicampos/EchoHand/README.md

 # EchoHand

-A haptic feedback glove system for VR/AR applications using an ESP32 microcontroller with flex sensors, servo motors, and Bluetooth Low Energy (BLE) communication.
+A haptic feedback glove system for VR/AR applications using an ESP32 microcontroller with flex sensors, servo motors, and Serial communication.

 ## Project Overview

 EchoHand is a wearable haptic glove that captures hand and finger movements using flex sensors and provides tactile feedback through servo motors and vibration systems.
-The system communicates wirelessly via BLE to transmit real-time finger position data and receive haptic feedback commands.
+The system communicates wirelessly via USB Serial to transmit real-time finger position data and receive haptic feedback commands.

 ## System Architecture